stevenzych/capstone_project/README.md

 # Twitter Chatbot

-This is where things gets cool.
+This is where things get cool.
 If you want the lengthy rundown, head on over to `twitter_chatbot.ipynb` as I'll just be providing a summary here.

 Through the process of defining five key functions `send_message()`, `store_messages()`, `clean_message()`, `greet()`, and `reply()` I built **the class `Conversation`,** which represents the unique interaction between one Twitter user and the chatbot.
 I'll be explaining each of these functions briefly before moving on to show how the `Conversation` class works within the Twitter livestream.